hugomg/lullaby/README.md

 --HTML comments:
 RawHtml([[<!-- this is a comment -->]])

---Custom tags not in the HTML5 spec
-RawHtml([[<fb:like href="myurl" />]])
+--Custom tags not present in the HTML5 spec RawHtml([[<fb:like href="myurl" />]])
 ```